lairdshaw/fups/README.md

 * *forum_type*: Required.
 One of phpbb or xenforo (case sensitive).

 * *base_url*: Required.
-The URL that appears in your browser's address bar when you access the forum, with everything onwards from (and including) the filename/path of whichever script is being accessed stripped off - for phpBB forums this will be e.g. /index.php or /viewtopic.php, and for XenForo forums, this will be e.g. /threads or /forums.
-Ideally, you would remove any trailing forward slash from this, but scraping will almost certainly still work even if you don't.
+The URL that appears in your browser's address bar when you access the forum, with everything onwards from (and including) the filename/path of whichever script is being accessed stripped off - for phpBB forums the start of the stripped-off part will be e.g. /index.php or /viewtopic.php, and for XenForo forums, it will be e.g. /threads or /forums.
+Ideally, you would remove any trailing forward slash from the final URL, but scraping will almost certainly still work even if you don't.

 * *extract_user_id*: Required.
 Set this to the user ID of the user whose posts are to be extracted.
 You can find a user's ID by hovering your cursor over a hyperlink to their name, and taking note of, in the URL in the browser's status bar: for phpBB forums, the number that appears after "&u="; for XenForo forums, everything that appears between "/members/" and the next "/" (i.e. this will be something like "my-member-name.12345").